ECCO-Summer-School/ESS25-Team_SHERLOCCS/README.md

 ### Proposed methods/tools

 What new approaches would you like to implement for addressing your specific question(s) or application(s)?

-Will your project use machine learning methods?
-If so, we invite you to create a [model card](model-card.md)!

 ### Additional resources or background reading